-But worry not a healthy, growing savings account isn’t completely out of reach for those of us with a thinly stretched budget.
-The trend in microsavings, autosavings, and round-up financial technology apps make growing a nest egg more attainable for everyone.
-By changing our saving habits without drastically altering our behavior, savers can easily tuck away funds for future use without a second thought.
+While the benefits of automation vary, studies have demonstrated that automating savings can help people save money.
+The trend in microsavings and round-up financial technology apps makes growing a nest egg more attainable for everyone.
 Here’s a breakdown of the best round-up, automated savings, and microsavings apps, so you can select the best platform and method for your savings goals.

 Chime goes far beyond the benefits of a simple savings app.
 It is a financial technology company whose mission is to provide monetary services that are “helpful, easy, and free”.
 In addition to its award-winning financial app, Chime also offers a Spending Account, a Credit Builder Account, and a Savings Account.
 Each type of account includes automated savings features to empower small savers.
 The moment you open an account with Chime, you’re already saving thanks to their no monthly fee and no-minimum policies.

 Once your account is set up, you’ll have the option to open a round-up savings feature, which instantly transfers change up to the dollar into a designated savings account after every purchase.
-You’ll have instant access to these savings if an emergency arises and you need to access your cash.
+You’ll have instant access to these savings if an emergency arises.
 If hard times cause your account to be overdrawn, Chime extends mercy to its users with a no-fee overdraft policy.

-Chime makes it possible for you to save the moment a payment hits your account by using the automated paycheck savings system, which transfers a designated portion of your paycheck into the savings account.
-With your Chime savings account steadily increasing over time, you’ll also benefit from earning interest on the funds you have saved at a rate much higher than the national average for savings account APY.
+Chime makes it possible for you to save the moment a payment hits your account by using the automated paycheck savings system.
+It transfers a designated portion of your paycheck into the savings account.
+With your Chime savings account steadily increasing over time, you’ll also benefit from earning interest on the funds you have saved.
+The current rate is 2.00% APY.

 However, Acorns aims to mitigate the risk as much as possible by creating expert-designed, smart portfolios tailored to each user.
 Every dollar invested by an Acorns user is automatically diversified across more than 7,000 stocks and bonds in their exchange-traded funds.
 So you’ll avoid putting all your hard-earned nuts in one stash, making it easier to manage stock market volatility.